devslopes/dwa-templates/coding-team-templates/coding-question.md

 # ASKING A CODE QUESTION TEMPLATE

-Asking a coding question professionally means adhering to these criteria:
+Asking a coding question professionally means adhering to the following steps:

-1. Clear and Descriptive Post Title
+1. Use a Clear and Descriptive Post Title
-2. Development Environment Parameters
+2. Confirming the Development Environment You Are Using
-3. Validation and Debugging Steps
+3. Basic Validation and Debugging Checks
-4. Resources Consulted
+4. What Resources Have You Used Already?
-5. Concise Problem Description and Relevant Context
-6. Hypothesis or Observations
-7. Efforts to Resolve
-8. Reproducible Code
+5. Structure Your Question
+6. Show Us Your Code

-To meet these criteria, we’ve created a template or questionnaire that you can copy and paste into your Discord post and follow the TEMPLATE requirements.
+To follow those steps, we’ve created a template or questionnaire that you can copy and paste into your Discord post and follow the TEMPLATE requirements.
 This questionnaire is designed to help you use available problem-solving tools more efficiently, enabling you to resolve your questions quickly and handle most issues on your own effectively.

 ## TEMPLATE to copy

-#### Clear and Descriptive Post Title
+1. Use a Clear and Descriptive Post Title

-- [ Start the post title with the assignment name and describe the problem using professional terms that correspond to your issue ]
+   Start the post title with the ASSIGNMENT NAME and a short, professional description of the problem.

    `Your answer goes here…`

-#### Development Environment Parameters
+2. Confirming the Development Environment You Are Using

-- [ Which environment did you use to work on the project/assignment/code? ]
+   Which environment did you use to work on the project/assignment/code?

+   `Remove those that don't apply...`

    - VSCode
    - Codepen
    - Notepad

-  `Remove those that don't apply...`

-- [ Do you have the recommended set of VSCode extensions installed?
-(Y/N) ]

-  `Your answer goes here…`

-#### Validation and Debugging Steps
+3. Basic Validation and Debugging Checks

+   Answer YES or NO to the following:

-- [ Did you check spelling of attributes, elements, methods, arguments?
-(Y/N) ]
+   - Did you check spelling of attributes, elements, methods, arguments?
+(Y/N):

-  `Your answer goes here…`
+   - Do you have the recommended set of VSCode extensions installed?
+(Y/N):

-- [ Did you check the code in the VSCode IDE W3C Web validator extension or the online W3C validator?
-(Y/N) ]
+   - Did you check the code in the VSCode IDE W3C Web validator extension or the online W3C validator?
+(Y/N):

-  `Your answer goes here…`

-- [ Did you fix the validation errors?
-(Y/N) ]
+   - Did you fix the validation errors?
+(Y/N):

-  `Your answer goes here…`

-#### Resources Consulted
+4. What Resources Have You Used Already?

-- [ Did you make a search through the old questions (posts) to find the same problem?
-(Provide links to the threads that are similar to your issue) ]
+   - Did you search through past questions (posts) in the channel to find the same problem?
+(Provide links to the threads that are similar to your issue)

-  `Your answer goes here…`
+     `Your answer here…`

-- [ Did you visit the element/method/topic documentation page?
-(Provide a link to specific documentation page) ]
+   - Did you visit the element/method/topic documentation page?
+(Provide a link to specific documentation page)

-  `Your answer goes here…`
+     `Your answer here…`

-- [ Did you try prompting google?
+   - Did you try prompting google?
 What did you find out?
-(Provide links to pages you found in google that include the ways to solve your problem) ]
+(Provide links to pages you found in google that include the ways to solve your problem)

-  `Your answer goes here…`
+     `Your answer here…`

-- [ Did you join the mentor’s call to get help on that issue?
-(Y/N) ]
+   - Did you join the mentor’s call to get help on that issue?
+(Y/N)

+     `Your answer here…`

+5. Structure Your Question

+   - Identify the Goal/What You Want to Happen

+     Briefly explain the desired behavior and outcome you expect to happen.

-  `Your answer goes here…`
+     `Your answer here…`

-#### Concise Problem Description and Relevant Context

-- [ Describe the problem clearly ]
+   - Identify the Problem or Obstacle You are Facing

+     Briefly explain what is happening instead of what you want to happen.

-  `Your answer goes here…`
+     `Your answer here…`

-#### Hypothesis or Observations

-- [ What do you think might be a reason of the issue? ]
+   - What Do You Think the Root Cause of the Blocker/Problem Is?

-  `Your answer goes here…`

-#### Validation, Debugging Steps and Efforts to Resolve

-- [ What did you try to change in your code to resolve the problem?
-What was the expected result?
-What was the result in fact?
-Add code snippets of the changes you tried and attach screenshots of the result you got for each item of what you have tried. ]
+     Share an educated guess as to why you think the problem is occurring.

-  `Your answer goes here…`
+     `Your answer here…`

-- [ Which documentation/stackoverflow/other resource taught you to try that? (provide a link to the documentation page or the stackoverflow thread) ]
+   - What Potential Solutions Have You Tried?
+What Was The Result?

+     List any solutions you have tried and their result.
+Did they partially fix the problem, create new bugs, or not work at all?

-  `Your answer goes here…`
+     `Your answer here…`

-#### Reproducible Code
+6. Show Us Your Code

-- [ Share your code professionally (GitHub repo URL, StackBlitz project URL, Code snippet with syntax highlighting) ]
+   Share your code professionally (GitHub repo URL, StackBlitz project URL, Code snippet with syntax highlighting.)

-  `Your answer goes here…`
+   `Your answer here…`

 ### TEMPLATE Requirements and examples

 !!!
 HINT: Even if the question is a Yes/No one, always try to add relative context to help others help you better.

-#### Clear and Descriptive Post Title
+#### Use a Clear and Descriptive Post Title

-> [ Start the post title with the assignment name and describe the problem using professional terms that correspond to your issue ]
+> [ Start the post title with the ASSIGNMENT NAME and a short, professional description of the problem. ]

 Examples:

 - ❌ Bad: "My links don't work!"
 - ❌ Bad: "MyTube link don't work"
-- ✅ Good: "MyTube HTML: The "a" anchor HTML Element doesn’t redirect me to a proper destination from the href attribute value when the link is clicked."
+- ✅ Great: "MyTube HTML: The "a" anchor HTML Element doesn’t redirect me to a proper destination from the href attribute value when the link is clicked."

-#### Development Environment Parameters
+#### Confirming the Development Environment You Are Using

 > [ Which environment did you use to work on the project/assignment/code? ]

+`Remove those that don't apply...`

 VSCode
 Codepen